py-pdf/fpdf2/docs/ExistingPDFs.md

 # Existing PDFs #

-`fpdf2` does cannot **parse** existing PDF files.
+`fpdf2` cannot **parse** existing PDF files.

 However, other Python libraries can be combined with `fpdf2` in order to add new content to existing PDF files.

-This page provides several examples of doing so using `pdfrw`, a great 0-dependency pure Python library dedicated to reading & writing PDFs, with numerous examples and a very clean API mapping PDF file container syntax to Python.
+This page provides several examples of doing so using `pdfrw`, a great zero-dependency pure Python library dedicated to reading & writing PDFs, with numerous examples and a very clean set of classes modelling the PDF internal syntax.

-## Adding content on an existing PDF page ##
+## Adding content onto an existing PDF page ##

 ```python
 import sys